The Dereila Nature Inn - a cyber nature centre for nature lovers

 Birds love to have a place to perch and in these two photographs you'll see that a Varied Thrush and a Downy Woodpecker have both chosen to perch on the same strategically placed twig at different times.

-If you roll you mouse over the pictures you'll see what the main attraction that drew then to the twig in the first place was.
+If you roll your mouse over these last two pictures you'll see what the main attraction that drew them to the twig in the first place was.

 Varied Thrush